 IMPORTANT: Before you can use this command, you must load a name space module.
-See "LOAD" on page 86.
+See "LOAD" on page 84.

-ADD NAME SPACE [name [TO [VOLUME]] volume name]
+ADD NAME SPACE [name [TO [VOLUME]] volume_name]

-Parameter Use to (no parameter) Display the loaded name spaces. name Specify the name of the name space module you loaded.
+Parameter Use to (no parameter) Display the loaded name spaces.

+Parameter Use to name Specify the name of the name space module you loaded.
 Supported names are LONG (OS/2, Windows 95, Windows NT) MAC (Macintosh) NFS (NFS) FTAM (FTAM) FTAM is an add-on module that you can purchase from another provider. volume_name Specify the name of the volume you want to store the non-DOS files on.